prestwick/systemlink-migration-sandbox/README.md

 # systemlink-migration-sandbox
 A place for example PowerShell scripts used to migrate data and setting between SystemLink servers.
+We encourage migration to servers with a fresh install of SystemLink that contains no production data.

 ## Prerequisites